-Under the proposed regulations, the new rules apply to the determination of premiums earned for insurance contracts issued or renewed during taxable years beginning after the date on which final regulations are published in the Federal Register.
+Under the proposed regulations, the new rules apply to the determination of premiums earned for insurance contracts issued or renewed during taxable years beginning after January 6, 2000.
 Several comments requested that the regulations permit an insurance company to adopt the new rules for determining premiums earned as a change in method of accounting deemed made with the Commissioners' consent, with audit protection for prior years.
 These comments also urged that the insurance company be given the option of either implementing the change in method of accounting on a cut-off basis or spreading the section 481(a) adjustments resulting from the change over a number of years consistent with the Commissioner's general administrative procedures when a taxpayer files a request to change a method of accounting under section 446(e).